 When I hear that teachers are integrating the arts into their teaching, I am excited for them and their students.
 What a wonderful opportunity they have to learn the required curriculum AND learn more about an art form.
 However, this is not always the case.

-I must warn you now that I’m going to be brutally honest here, but stick with me, please. 🙂
+Fair warning: this is going to get brutally honest here, but stick with me, please. 🙂

 True arts integration doesn’t mean you ask students to draw their favorite part of a story and hang it on the wall.
 Arts integration doesn’t mean students learn the names of the states and capitals by singing and memorizing a song.
 (I know, I know, many of you probably do this… please, stay with me!)